 Information and/or advice on matters relating to the health, safety and welfare of employees will generally be circulated via staff meetings unless it is of immediate importance to any individual employee or group of employees.
-Health and safety will be a standing item on the agenda of staff meetings and Management Committee member meetings.
+Health and safety will be a standing item on the agenda of staff meetings and Senior Leadership Team meetings.